tomahg/Gulla.Episerver.SqlStudio/README.md

-# Gulla.Episerver.SqlStudio for CMS 12
+# Gulla.Episerver.SqlStudio for CMS 12 - AI enabled 🤖

 This is the readme for the CMS 12 version, the version for CMS 11 is [over here](https://github.com/tomahg/Gulla.Episerver.SqlStudio/tree/cms11).